khanali21/khanali21.github.io/_posts/2017-08-26-performance-testing-lamda-functions.md

 ---
 layout: single
 title: "Performance Testing AWS lambda functions "
 excerpt: "Performance Testing lambda functions is a significant challenge.
 Testing it locally is even bigger challenge.
-And interpreting the results from the tests that can be associated with the actual cost makes performance testing λ non-trivial.
+And interpreting the results from the tests that can be associated with the actual cost makes performance testing lambda non-trivial.
 I discuss here how to overcome these challenges"
 tags: [aws-lambda, devops, faas, serverless, performance-testing, automation-that-works, ruby-jmeter, docker-lambda, serverless-plugin-simulate]
 image:
   feature: cloudwatch.png